rishabh9120/Jay22519.github.io/Language_processing/index.md

 <b> This page deals with the second module .
 The crux of it is to use natural language processing to find document similarities . </b>

-Document similairty has many aspects .
+Document similarity has many aspects .
 Other than capturing the syntactic similarity we also have to capture the semantic similarity and context and understand that whether
 2 given texts (though entirely differnet in words) are same or not .

 So we are using the following methods to capture semantic , syntactic and contextual meaning of the texts/documents